sjkingo/python-freshdesk/README.md

 By default the `new_and_my_open` filter is used.
 If you want to list all the tickets without any filter, pass `filter_name=None`.
 Only the tickets that have been created within the past 30 days will be returned.
-For older tickets, use the `updated_since` filter to pass the date-time in isoformat.
+For fetching older tickets, use the `updated_since` argument to pass the date-time in isoformat.
 Pagination is supported.
 If `page` argument is not passed, all pages are fetched, else specified page is returned.